G1OJS/G1OJS.github.io/pages/High Performance Magloop.md

 permalink: /QRO-magloop-no-VVC/
 ---

-# A High Performance QRO Magloop without a Vacuum Capacitor?

 ![Padding capacitors config 1]({{ site.baseurl }}/assets/img/80m padding example.jpg)

 I've been experimenting with "magnetic" loop antennas for a few years now and running tests using WSPR (with hundreds of spots & statistical analysis) to drive out the losses from my antenna.
 I've had a lot of success using a largeish (7.5m circumference) loop antenna in the loft for 80m and 40m, where it easily outperforms -especially on low angle DX- any kind of wire antenna (loaded dipole, EFHW) that I can get into the available space.